PROCEEDINGS OF AN INTERNATIONAL CONFERENCE HELD IN PUNE, INDIA, 4-6 NOVEMBER 1997

 How the healers would like to promote their knowledge

-Discussions and recommendations During the conference, 10 topic-specific working groups identified and discussed:
+During the conference, 10 topic-specific working groups identified and discussed:

 This section reports the outputs of the working groups as well as ideas and suggestions contributed by individual participants.
 Most outputs are presented as action plans.
 The contributions of individuals are listed at the end of this section.